nipafx/nipafx.dev/content/articles/2017-01-26-quo-vadis-scala.md

 Apparently the Scala community is busy bike shedding and flame waring this out, though...

 It is interesting to realize that a similar problem starts haunting Java as well.
-Collections over vectors and arrays, NIO over IO, streams over loops, lambda-enabled APIs over those that are not, soon [modules over JARs](jigsaw-hands-on-guide), [value classes](https://www.sitepoint.com/javaone-2016-nucleus/#javase) and [value types](http://cr.openjdk.java.net/~jrose/values/values-0.html) over verbose [value-basedclasses](java-value-based-classes), and maybe at some point [reactive APIs](http://openjdk.java.net/jeps/266) over those that are not.
+Collections over vectors and arrays, NIO over IO, streams over loops, lambda-enabled APIs over those that are not, soon [modules over JARs](jigsaw-hands-on-guide), [value classes](https://www.sitepoint.com/javaone-2016-nucleus/#javase) and [value types](http://cr.openjdk.java.net/~jrose/values/values-0.html) over verbose [value-based classes](java-value-based-classes), and maybe at some point [reactive APIs](http://openjdk.java.net/jeps/266) over those that are not.
 We better get busy coming up with a good way to settle on and communicate idiomatic approaches if we do not want to get into the same situation.

 ### So Where *Is* Scala Going?